Any Frozen Margarita Lovers out there?

 How to Make a Margarita at Home with Whole Limes

 You can absolutely make a great margarita with just lime juice but I prefer making them with whole limes peeled.
 The great part about making them in the blender is that you can blend down the whole lime and get all the flavor out of them plus you can make a big batch of margarita to serve up for your friends.

 Besides a high-speed, high-powered blender, I also recommend adding your liquids and limes first and the topping with ice to help the blend get started.
-Also, don't be afraid to use your tamper to help push the ingredients into the blades.
+Also, don’t be afraid to use your tamper to help push the ingredients into the blades for best results.